 - Cycling: Singapore has dedicated bike lanes and cycling paths.

-🏘 Where to stay in Singapore
+🏘 Where to stay

 - Marina Bay: The area is one of the more pricier neighborhoods to stay, with an average cost of living between 2,100 and 2,800 Euro a month.
 Marina Bay is a recommended neighborhood because it is one of the prettiest and the most desirable for tourists.
 Marina Bay is for you if you have limited time to stay in the city but be sure to prepare some cash because accommodation prices are quite pricey.